Skip to main content

 Employees struggle to find information in large SharePoint environments AI powered search across documents and knowledge

-Communication happens across disconnected platforms such as email and Teams A single hub where employees receive updates and interact with content
+Communication happens across disconnected platforms such as email and Teams A single hub where employees receive updates and interact with contentThe platform is excellent at storing information.
+But storing information is not the same as delivering it effectively.

 One of the biggest structural challenges with SharePoint intranets appears when organisations try to reach frontline employees.
 SharePoint was built for knowledge workers operating from desktops within corporate environments.
 Access for frontline employees who work in stores, hospitals, factories, transport networks, or hospitality environments is far less straightforward.

 Licensing can also become a barrier.
 Providing full Microsoft 365 access to large frontline workforces is often unnecessary and expensive when those employees simply need access to communication, updates, and workplace resources.
 This creates a major communication gap.
 In organisations with large frontline populations, communication often still relies on managers relaying updates or physical notice boards.
 Large retailers provide a good example.
 In organisations with tens of thousands of store employees, internal communications historically relied on printed notices and manager briefings because there was no direct digital channel to reach staff.
-Modern intranets need to solve this problem directly.
+Modern intranets need to solve this problem directly

 When organisations replace SharePoint